 ," were at one time intended to be "messages" to his first wife in an attempt to lure her back to him.

-The lingering tension caused by the divorce led Collins to the title, as these negative feelings were "In The Air," and effecting not just the couple getting divorced, but the entire family.
+The lingering tension caused by the divorce led Collins to the title, as these negative feelings were "In The Air," and affecting not just the couple getting divorced, but the entire family.

 Collins explains the lyrics, "If you told me you were drowning, I would not lend a hand," by saying the drowning is symbolic.

-This was Collins' first single as a solo artist; he offered it up as a Genesis song, but Collins says his bandmates felt it was "kind of too simple for the band."
+This was Collins' first single as a solo artist; he claims that he offered it up as a Genesis song, but that his bandmates rejected it, saying it was "too simple."
+Tony Banks

 The Face Value album sold more than any prior Genesis release, prompting the group to change musical direction.